mochi-hpc/mofka/docs/usage/consumer.rst

 -------------------

-One can obtain a :code:`Consumer` instance from a :code:`TopicHandle` the same way as producers, as examplified hereafter.
+One can obtain a :code:`Consumer` instance from a :code:`TopicHandle` the same way as producers, as exemplified hereafter.

 .. tabs::